 Climate Change: Sector Results Profile

-The report concludes that while every region will be affected, those least able to adapt - the poor and most vulnerable - would be hit hardest.
-International Development Association (IDA) countries are the most vulnerable to risks associated with droughts, floods, coastal storms, and changes in agricultural productivity.
+These reports illustrate the intrinsic link between climate and poverty, and show that while every region will be affected, those least able to adapt – the poor and most vulnerable – would be hit hardest.

 Bank Group Contribution